On National Epilepsy Week, we are sharing ways that you can support people with photosensitive epilepsy when online, this week and beyond.

 - Do not close your eyes, as this could cause a flicker effect

-How to make digital content accessible for people with photosensitive epilepsy
+How to make digital content accessible for people who are photosensitive

 Understand Web Content Accessibility Guidelines (WCAG) 2.3.1 success criterion